bhamrick/precision_system/90-relay.md

 No matter how high the auction gets, the first step is a relay unless it is 3NT.
 Relayer must take care that they will be able to sign off at an appropriate level and strain after a worst case response.

+# Interference

+## Direct interference over 1:clubs:

+After 1:clubs:-(1:diamonds:) and 1:clubs-(X), relays are on and we use two negative ranges (X or XX shows a semi-positive).

+After 1:clubs:-(1:hearts:), relays are on with X taking the place of 1:hearts:, and pass shows any negative.

+After 1:clubs:-(1:spades:) or higher, relays are off.

+## Interference after the relay starts

+Relays are on if it is possible to use the standard track, and the relay bids have no changed meaning.
+This takes a few different forms depending on what the exact interference is.

+### If the opponents double

+If the opponents double, then all relay bids are the same.
+If the next person to act is the relayer, pass and redouble are natural relay breaks.
+Pass suggests playing the current contract if relay responder has a suitable hand relative to what has already been shown, and redouble demands to play the current contract.
+To continue relaying, the relayer bids the next step up as if the double didn't happen.

+If the opponents double and the next person to act is the relay responder, they bid as if the double did not happen.

+### If the opponents bid one step up

+If the opponents bid one step up, and the relayer is the next to act, then pass continues the relay, with the same responses as if the overcall didn't happen, and double taking the place of the first step.
+Double by relayer is penalty.

+If the relay responder is the next to act, then pass and double are both the first step (which the opponents bid), with double being a more suitable hand for defending of the two.
+Other bids are as normal.
+Relayer continues with the next step if they want to continue relaying.

+### If the opponents bid two steps up

+If the opponents bid two steps up, and the relayer is the next to act, then relays are **off**, reverting to natural bidding.
+As we are in a game force, doubles are generally penalty.

+If the opponents bid two steps up, and relay responder is the next to act, then relays are **on**, with pass being the first step (double continuing the relay), and double being the second step.
+All other bids are as normal.

+### If the opponents bid higher

+If the opponents bid higher than two steps up, relays are **off**, reverting to natural bidding.
+As we are in a game force, doubles are generally penalty.